Discretized Halbach spheres: Icosahedral symmetry for optimal field homogeneity: Theory

 The inset in Fig.~\ref{fig:Tetrahedron}(a) illustrates the positions and orientations of the four dipoles.
 Two magnets are located above the $xy$-plane, indicated by larger spheres, while the remaining two are positioned below this plane.
 This arrangement enforces mirror symmetry with respect to the planes $x=0$ and $y=0$.
 An additional mirror symmetry with respect to the $xy$-plane is not allowed within this symmetry group, since the remaining four symmetry axes of the tetrahedron are not perpendicular to these planes.
 The inset also includes representative magnetic field lines in the $z=0$ plane, which are shown only for qualitative guidance.

 The spheres are used solely to visualize the orientations of the magnets, and their size does not have physical significance for point dipoles.
-Instead, point dipoles are fully characterized by their field strength $B_0$ at a distance $d=a/2$ along the dipole axis.
+Instead, point dipoles are fully characterized by their field strength $B_0$ at a distance $a/2$ along the dipole axis.
 The parameter $B_0$ provides a convenient scaling factor for the magnetic field profiles.
 Since the field of a point dipole can be realized by a uniformly magnetized sphere, it is worth noting that for spheres in contact, one has $B_0 = \tfrac{2}{3} B_\mathrm{R}$.

 The $B_x(\rho)$ component of the magnetic field generated by the four dipoles is shown quantitatively in Fig.~\ref{fig:Tetrahedron}(a).
-Profiles along the three Cartesian directions, $\rho = x$, $\rho = y$, and $\rho = z$, demonstrate that the field remains symmetric with respect to the planes $x=0$ and $y=0$, since the Halbach condition in Eq.~(\ref{eq:HBc}) preserves these symmetries.
+Profiles along the three Cartesian directions, $\rho = x$, $\rho = y$, and $\rho = z$, demonstrate that the field remains symmetric with respect to the planes $x=0$ and $y=0$, since the Halbach condition in Eq.~(\ref{eq:Halbach}) preserves these symmetries.
 In contrast, the field profile $B_x(0,0,z)$, shown by the blue dotted line, does not exhibit such symmetry and crosses the center with a finite slope.
 The dashed gray lines indicate deviations of $\pm 1\,\%$ from the central field value, which are barely discernible on the linear scale.

 The double-logarithmic plot in Fig.~\ref{fig:Tetrahedron}(b) enables an accurate characterization of the magnetic field and its spatial variation in the vicinity of the center.
 To this end, the relative deviation from the central field, $B_x(\rho)/B_\mathrm{c}-1$, is plotted.
-The "curvature" of this quantity along the principal axes is quantified in terms of characteristic length scales $\lambda$, which are listed in the figure caption.
-These lengths are normalized by $r_\mathrm{s}=a/2$, rather than by $R$, in order to allow for a meaningful comparison between configurations with different radii $R$.
+The ``curvature'' of this quantity along the principal axes is quantified in terms of characteristic length scales $\lambda$.
+They are defined as $B_x(\rho)/B_\mathrm{c}=1+(\rho/\lambda)^n$, where $n$ is the leading term of the Taylor expansion, which can be 1, 2, or 4 in the cases considered here.
+The values of $\lambda$ along the three Cartesian axes are listed in the figure caption.
+These lengths are normalized by $r_\mathrm{s}=a/2$, rather than by $R$, to allow a meaningful comparison between configurations with different radii $R$.

 Interestingly, the tetrahedral arrangement in this orientation exhibits a second-order saddle point in the $xy$-plane, as reflected by the opposite signs of the curvatures reported in the caption.
 Specifically, the field displays a local minimum along the $x$-axis, as indicated by a positive curvature, and a local maximum along the $y$-axis, corresponding to a negative curvature.
 For larger values of $\rho$, the quantity $B_x/B_\mathrm{c}-1$ may change sign; this transition is visualized by a change in color intensity from pale (negative values) to dark (positive values).